MarkEdmondson1234/shinyga/README.md

 # shinyga (Shiny Google Authentication)
 Easier Google Authentication Dashboards in Shiny

-Pre-release version, please tell me any bugs or problems with examples or documentation in the [issue tracker](https://github.com/MarkEdmondson1234/shinyga/issues)
+Version 0.1.0 - please tell me any bugs or problems with examples or documentation in the [issue tracker](https://github.com/MarkEdmondson1234/shinyga/issues)

 Most functions have help files, start with ?shinyga